-Life for an average American child in the 1930s and 40s would have been radically different from life for an average American child today.
+Life for an average American child in the 1930s and 40s was radically different from life for an average American child today.
 In the past, the country’s foundational philosophy, the United States Constitution, was revered on home turf, and American moral values were respected the world over.

-However, today, extracurricular activities and electronic gadgets distract American children from self-development.
+However, today, extracurricular activities and electronic gadgets distract children from self-development.
 Modern parents may also defer to electronics over the more practical activities of the past.
-As such, many children stay indoors and refrain from working, helping, or playing outdoors like they used to.
+As a result, many children stay indoors and refrain from working, helping, or playing outdoors as they used to in the past.

-Television and social media arguably teach our children increasingly lackadaisical moral standards.
+Television and social media arguably are teaching our children increasingly lackadaisical moral standards.
 They have become the new models of behavior for the nation’s children.
 Have American children lost sight of traditional values?

-But what are the core traditional values that modern society laments, and how are they to be taught to America’s children?
+So what are the core traditional values that modern society laments, and how are they to be taught to today’s children?

 Many would argue that many modern children don’t respect their elders.

-There are some parenting practices from the past that have been rendered illegal by general (and federal) consensus, such as spanking children, but hand in hand with outlawed practices have come to some very sound evidence for taking a different approach with kids.
+There are some parenting practices from the past that have been rendered illegal by general (and federal) consensus, such as spanking children, but, hand in hand with outlawed practices, there is research that points to some very sound evidence for taking a different approach with kids.